Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Account Statements and Notices, Periodic Statements

-We will provide a periodic account statement to you showing all activity for the statement period, all transactions made with your Citibank® Banking Card, all transfers you authorize in advance, and other account information for the statement period.
+We will provide a periodic account statement to you showing all activity for the statement period, all transactions made with your CitibankÂ® Banking Card, all transfers you authorize in advance, and other account information for the statement period.
 Your periodic statement will include a summary of your linked account balances and an itemized listing of your transactions by date, including information about checks presented against your account, and other notices about your linked accounts.
 We use postage-paid ordinary postal-mail to send you statements or notices to the postal mail address reflected in our records for the account.

 Regardless of the number of account owners, we only mail to one owner per account.
 Notification given to any one account owner is considered notification to all account owners and is considered delivered to you on the date we first place the statement or notice in the U.S. mail or the date that the email notifying you that your statement is available on Citibank Online is first sent, regardless of whether or not you receive it.

 If two consecutive statements and/or notices are returned to us for any reason, you agree that we may hold subsequent notices and statements until we receive forwarding information from you.
 Statements and notices held for you will be deemed delivered to you on the date that they are prepared (for held statements), mailed (for returned statements) or otherwise made available to you.
 At our discretion, we may destroy mail that is returned to us as determined to be undeliverable.
-If you have a checking, Checking Plus®, or Checking Plus® (variable rate) line of credit account, you will receive a statement each month and that statement will include information regarding all of your other linked accounts.
+If you have a checking, Checking PlusÂ®, or Checking PlusÂ® (variable rate) line of credit account, you will receive a statement each month and that statement will include information regarding all of your other linked accounts.

-You can arrange to receive separate statements for your linked Citibank accounts by calling CitiPhone Banking® (see the 'Contact Us' section of this Manual for telephone numbers).
+You can arrange to receive separate statements for your linked Citibank accounts by calling CitiPhone BankingÂ® (see the 'Contact Us' section of this Manual for telephone numbers).

 Instead of receiving a paper statement through ordinary postal mail, any signer on an account may elect to enroll in our paperless statement service when you are registered on Citibank Online.
 If you elect to use the paperless statement service, we will notify you via email of the availability of your statement on Citibank Online.
 The terms and conditions for the paperless statement service are subject to a separate agreement which you will accept when enrolling in the service and can view at any time on Citibank Online.